-A bored parakeet will be very noisy as a way to entertain itself.
-If the parakeet has closely bonded with you, it may also sing whenever you walk into its room.
-This is because parakeets gather in huge flocks in the wild.
-They communicate in a highly social environment, with up to 200 parrots in one group.
-Pet parakeets are no stranger to noise, and in fact, a silent parakeet is a big red flag for illness.
+A bored parakeet will make noise to entertain itself.
+If the parakeet has closely bonded with you, it may sing whenever you walk into its room.
+They communicate a lot as there are up to 100 birds in one group.
+Pet parakeets are no stranger to noise, and in fact, a virtually silent parakeet is a red flag for illness.

-Many people find these vocalizations charming, and often keep these birds in their homes as songbirds.
-Of course, their whistling and singing may lead you to believe that parakeets are actual songbirds.
-However, they lack the vocal organs necessary to claim this title.
-Instead, they specialize in mimicking other sounds and words they have heard.
+People find these vocalizations charming.
+Of course, their whistling and singing may lead you to believe that parakeets are songbirds.
+However, they lack the right vocal organs.
+Instead, they mimic sounds and words that they’ve heard.

 How Loud Do Parakeets Get?

-The rose-ringed parakeet’s loudest vocalizations can reach a whopping 111 decibels.
-That’s just under the volume of a baby crying at (130 decibels), or the sound of an airplane engine (at 140 decibels).
+The rose-ringed parakeet’s loudest vocalizations can reach 111 decibels.
+That’s just under the volume of a baby crying at (130 decibels) or the sound of an airplane engine (at 140 decibels).

 This loudness can also feel more extreme due to the high-pitched tone of a parakeet’s scream.
-For example, owners are discouraged from owning parakeets if they have sensitive hearing or suffer from conditions such as hyperacusis.
-Your parakeet’s loudest vocalizations may be too painful for you to be around.
+So, owners are discouraged from owning parakeets if they have sensitive hearing or conditions like hyperacusis.

-With that said, the normal chattering is typically at a lower volume.
-It can sound as pleasant as a babbling brook for some people.
+Normal chattering will be at a lower volume and can sound as pleasant as a babbling brook for some people.

 Sounds That Parakeets Make

-Parakeets are capable of making a wide variety of sounds when socializing or expressing their mood.
-Let’s explore their various vocalizations and what they mean.
+Parakeets are capable of making a variety of sounds when socializing or expressing their mood.
+Here are the various vocalizations and what they mean:

-Chattering is the most common parakeet noise you will hear.
+Chattering is the most common parakeet noise.
 These vocalizations are often interspersed with chirps and clicks.
-That’s especially true when the bird is attempting to communicate its feelings.
+That’s especially true when the parakeet is attempting to communicate its feelings.

-Most chattering behavior indicates that your bird is feeling content.
-It should not be a reason for concern, unless the parakeet is being excessively loud.
+Most chattering behavior indicates that a parakeet is feeling content.
+It should not be a reason for concern unless the parakeet is being excessively loud.

 Parakeet singing can be a delightful sound.
 These high-pitched vocalizations are not usually shrill.
-In fact, they’re compatible with the warbled sounds of forwarding a cassette tape in a tape deck.
+In fact, they’re comparable to the warbled sounds of forwarding a cassette tape in a tape deck.

 If your parakeet is frequently singing, it’s indicating that it’s happy.
-In fact, if you own a pair or a group of parakeets, they may even start singing together.
+In fact, if you own a pair or small group of parakeets, they may start singing together.

-Many new bird lovers assume chirping, chattering, and singing are all the same thing.
-In some respects, they definitely sound similar.
-However, chirping can be thought of as the individual words that make up your parakeet’s song.
-Meanwhile, chattering is the “sentences.”
+Many people assume that chirping, chattering, and singing are all the same thing.
+In some respects, they sound similar.
+Chirping can be considered the “individual words” of your parakeet’s song, while chattering is the “sentences.”

 Clicks are a more distinct vocalization.
 These short bursts of sound may catch you off guard and lead you to believe that your parakeets are in distress.
 However, clicking is a natural behavior that isn’t considered out of the ordinary.

 Parakeets make clicking noises using their beaks or their tongues.
-Many owners report that their parakeets engage in tongue clicking far more than beak clicking.
-It’s a way to keep themselves entertained, and it’s no different than you tapping your nails on a table.
+Many owners report that parakeets engage in tongue clicking far more than beak clicking.
+It’s a way to keep themselves entertained.

 Trills are special sounds that resemble longer and more drawn-out chirps.
 You may hear your parakeet’s voice shift in pitch as it decorates its trills with different syllables.

-These trilling sounds are one of the first vocalizations baby parakeets are able to produce before learning how to sing.
-Trills are also considered natural sounds and do not indicate distress or danger.
+These trilling sounds are one of the first vocalizations baby parakeets can produce before learning how to sing.
+Trills are considered natural sounds and don’t indicate distress or danger.

 Parakeets make special sounds to indicate danger.
-These danger calls are unique screeches that are often louder and more shrill in character than their other vocalizations.
+These danger calls are unique screeches that are often louder and more shrill than their other vocalizations.

 If you hear your parakeet making such sounds, it may be trying to indicate a threat in its immediate surroundings.
 It can also mean the bird is seriously injured.
-However, you may also hear screeching noises from your pet every time it spots a cat or a wild bird through your window.
+However, you may also hear screeching noises from a parakeet every time it spots a cat or wild bird through the window.

 Contact calls are used to call out to other flock-mates.
-When adapted to the home, parakeets use these sounds to alert their owners.
-A contact call does not necessarily indicate joy or distress.
-It’s just a way for your bird to indicate that it wants to know:
+Parakeets use these sounds to alert their owners.
+A contact call doesn’t necessarily indicate joy or distress.

-If the parakeet doesn’t get a reply, it may then grow stressed.
-Try to call back to the parakeet or get into its line of sight for a moment, so it doesn’t keep calling (louder and louder every time).
+If the parakeet doesn’t get a reply, it may grow stressed.
+Call back to the parakeet or get into its line of sight for a moment so that it doesn’t keep calling out more loudly each time.

-African Grey parrots are best known for their ability to mimic the sound of human words.
-However, parakeets can do the same, to a certain extent.
-You may spot your pet attempting to repeat syllables that sound like certain words.
-Some parakeets are actually capable of reciting complete words with the same cadence and tone as humans.
+African Grey parrots are known for their ability to mimic the sound of human words.
+However, parakeets can do the same thing to a certain extent.
+You may find that your parakeet attempts to repeat syllables that sound like certain words.
+Some parakeets are capable of reciting complete words with the same cadence and tone as humans.

-Your parakeet doesn’t know the meaning of the words it is saying.
-However, it’s believed that parrots mimic words as a way of “fitting in” with the rest of the flock.
-In this case, they’re mimicking ‘human’ chattering and chirping, so that we’ll better accept them into our family.
-Considering that most parrots are sought-after as pets because of their ability to mimic, one could say the plan is working.
+Your parakeet doesn’t know the meaning of the words it’s saying.
+However, it’s believed that parrots mimic words as a way of fitting in with the rest of the flock.
+In this case, they’re mimicking human chattering and chirping so that we’ll accept them into our family.

 Beak Grinding Noises

 Parakeets also create sounds by grinding their beaks.
-This can resemble the sound of hard plastic being scraped, and it could scare some owners.
-However, break grinding is completely normal and is non-harmful behavior.
+This can resemble the sound of hard plastic being scraped, and it could worry some owners.
+However, break grinding is a normal and non-harmful behavior.

 Squawking at Night Vs. Morning

-You may notice your parakeet squawking during different times of the day.
-Many owners report their pets making such sounds early in the morning when they are ready to get up.
-This usually corresponds to the moment sunlight hits the parakeet’s cage.
+You may notice your parakeet squawking at different times of the day.
+Many owners report their parakeets making such sounds early in the morning when they are ready to get up.
+This usually corresponds to the moment sunlight reaches the parakeet’s cage.
 It can be delayed or stopped by placing a cover over the cage.

 Are Parakeets Loud in the Morning?

-In addition to squawking from the moment it sees daylight, your parakeet may continue making these sounds throughout the morning.
-This can be seen as a morning routine, in which the parakeet greets others and warms-up its voice.
+In addition to squawking when it sees daylight, your parakeet may continue making these sounds throughout the morning.
+This can be seen as a morning routine, in which the parakeet greets others and warms up its voice.

 Are Parakeets Loud at Night?

-A happy and content parakeet should not be making loud sounds at night.
-If your pet is uttering noises after dark, it may be having trouble sleeping or is expressing distress.
+A happy and content parakeet should not be making loud sounds during the night.
+If your parakeet is making noises after dark, it may be having trouble sleeping or be expressing distress.

 Sounds Due to Sleep Problems

-Like many other parrot breeds, parakeets require a solid 10 to 12 hours of rest per night.
-However, their sleep may be disturbed or they may have difficulty falling asleep.
-In these cases, they may start making loud noises to express their feelings.
-You should ensure your parakeet has a quiet and comfortable sleep environment to reside in after sunset.
+Parakeets require 10 to 12 hours of rest per night.
+However, their sleep may be disturbed, or they may have difficulty falling asleep.
+In these cases, they may start making loud noises to express themselves.

 Sounds Due to Light Stimulation

 Parrots in the wild are susceptible to changes in their environment.
-Any lighting, whether natural or artificial, can affect their hormone levels, which can make them even more exuberant.
+Any lighting, whether natural or artificial, can affect their hormone levels, making them even more exuberant.

-According to Hormones and Behavior, parakeet hormone levels vary significantly throughout the year.
-They peak during the springtime.
-This hormonal peak may be attributed to the longer daylight hours in this season.
+According to Hormones and Behavior, parakeet hormone levels vary significantly throughout the year, peaking during the springtime.
+This hormonal peak may be attributed to the longer daylight hours during this season.

-It is believed that exposure to artificial lighting at night can also alter your parakeet’s hormone levels.
-That can make it more hyper and vocal.
+Exposure to artificial lighting at night can also alter your parakeet’s hormone levels.
+That can make it more vocal.
 You may be able to get around this problem by: